reed-codes/comstore/README.md

     - To allow the components to react to color changes in the color palette, we connect the colors used on the app to the color palette state
     - We use these colors defined in the palette to give our components inline styling
     - The example below shows how we connect the background color of the top-notice component to the primary color chosen for the app and stored in the color palette state
-    - The above pattern is duplicated with every other component in the app that uses a color defined in the app’s color palette object
+    - The below pattern is duplicated with every other component in the app that uses a color defined in the app’s color palette object

         ```jsx
            <div